-Gustafson was previously general manager of the Launch Systems Division, where he was responsible for EELV New Entrant certification activities, civil and commercial launch programs, and enterprise-level functions.
+Prior to that, Gustafson was general manager of the Launch Systems Division, where he was responsible for EELV New Entrant certification activities, civil and commercial launch programs, and enterprise-level functions.
 This included oversight and management of the certification process for the SpaceX Falcon 9 v1.1 launch system, and for the NROL-79 contract award—the first competitive national security space mission in more than a decade.
 During this period, he also served on the Accident Investigation Board for the GPS IIF-3 low-thrust anomaly.

 Gustafson joined the corporation in 1983 as a member of the technical staff in the Control Analysis Department, and has held increasingly more responsible positions, including systems director, Launch Vehicles, International Technology Applications Office; director, Control Analysis Department; principal director, TSAT Program; and general manager, Vehicle Systems Division.